 I completed the psychology programme (MSc) in 2001, at Uppsala University and worked clinically with Dialectical Behavior Therapy for women with borderline personality disorder and deliberate self-harm for 12 years.
 I worked at a specialized treatment clinic named the Borderline Unit within the Stockholm County Council.
 In 2006 I became the director of the Borderline unit, but continued to work clinically as well.
 After many years of clinical work I wanted to move on to research, as there were many questions raised in clinical practice that could only be answered within a research framework.

-My PhD-thesis is called "Deliberate self-harm – characteristics, clinical correlates and interventions" and focuses on both cross-sectional and registry-based studies of deliberate self-harm as a phenomenom "outside" of borderline personality disorder, as well as on treatment intervention studies.
+My PhD-thesis called "Deliberate self-harm – characteristics, clinical correlates and interventions" focused on both cross-sectional and registry-based studies of deliberate self-harm as a phenomenom "outside" of borderline personality disorder, as well as on treatment intervention studies.
 Our intervention studies are focused on increasing emotion regulation skills in adults and adolescents with self-harm.

 International Society for the Study of Self Injury 2014 Student Presentation Award for oral presentation of “Emotion Regulation as a Mechanism of Change in the treatment of Deliberate Self-harm”.

 Lead author of the regional clinical guidelines for Emotionally Unstable Personality Disorder within Stockholm County Council.
 Published on http://www1.psykiatristod.se/Psykiatristod/Psykiatriprogram/EIPS-2/